krshrimali/blog/content/posts/functions_pointers_function_objects.md

 This is mostly it for this blog, there is a lot to discuss about function pointers and objects, but I guess this should be enough for you to get started and follow us along in future blogs.

-## Acknowledgement

-Every blog is published after lots of reviews and corrections, and it's not just me but the efforts of the whole team which should be acknowledged.
-Thanks to <a href="https://github.com/kshitij12345">Kshitij Kalambarkar</a> for helping me with the reviews and corrections.
-Shoutout to the whole malloc(42) team for helping me with this.

 ## References and Good Reads

 1. <a href="https://www.learncpp.com/cpp-tutorial/function-pointers/">Learn CPP's Blog on Function Pointer</a>.